appliedbinf/el_gato/README.md

 ```
 # Acknowledgements

 We greatly appreciate the United Kingdom Health Security Agency (UKHSA) for curating and sharing the *L. pneumophila* database.
-You can learn more about the UKHSA at https://www.gov.uk/government/organisations/uk-health-security-agency.
-Contact legionella-sbt@ukhsa.gov.uk for enquiries about the database.
+You can learn more about UKHSA here: https://www.gov.uk/government/organisations/uk-health-security-agency.
+Please contact legionella-sbt@ukhsa.gov.uk for enquiries about the database.